Kim Butterfield: Storylines

 Kim arrives in the village to work as a nurse at the local hospital and tells her sister, Lindsey Butterfield (Sophie Austin), that she is a lesbian.
 Kim is held hostage by Big Bob (Vincent Ebrahim) who threatens to shoot her for helping injured hostages.
 Big Bob is later killed and she escapes.
 Kim begins dating Esther Bloom (Jazmine Franks) who is acting as a surrogate mother for Grace Black (Tamara Wall) and Trevor Royle's (Greg Wood) baby.
 Kim's involvement with Esther causes a feud with Grace as they compete for Esther's attention.
 Grace uses Kim to help frame Freddie Roscoe (Charlie Clapham) for Mercedes McQueen's (Jennifer Metcalfe) "murder" and lets her move into her flat with Esther.
 Kim kisses Grace who reciprocates which causes her to develop an obsession with Grace.
-Kim tells Nancy Osborne (Jessica Fox) that she slept with her boyfriend and Lindsey's ex-fiancé, Joe Roscoe (Ayden Callaghan), years ago.
+Kim tells Nancy Osborne (Jessica Fox) that she had sex with her boyfriend and Lindsey's ex-fiancé, Joe Roscoe (Ayden Callaghan), years ago.
 She adds that Joe forced her to terminate the subsequent pregnancy.
 When Nancy confronts Joe he reveals that Kim became obsessed with him and tricked him into having sex.
 Grace is arrested on suspicion of killing Mercedes.
 Kim feels alone without Grace and smashes a police car window.
 Kim is arrested for vandalism and spends time with Grace in custody.
 She then tells Trevor that Grace no longer wants contact to cause a rift between them.
 Nancy becomes concerned about Kim's behaviour and tells Esther that Kim had an obsession with Joe.
 Kim takes a lie detector test to prove that she loves Esther and reveals that she only became involved with Joe because she was jealous of Lindsey.
 Kim threatens to reveal secrets about Lindsey after she reports her behaviour to the hospital.
 It is revealed that Kim has a permanently hospitalised twin sister with brain damage, named Kath (Mikaela Newton).
 Lindsey discovers that Kim has been visiting Kath and moves her to a different care home to prevent access.
 Kim is sent to prison for vandalism.